I have now been living in this place for over 15 months. I don’t know where I’d be now if it wasn’t for this house though.

 Then one day my foot doctor mentioned the surgery again and I reminded him that he said it had to be healed first and he said “well, it should be, but it doesn’t have to be”.
 So we got it done, and voila! the wound healed right up.

-At the end of September, a storm broke some branches off a tree and they bounced off my car denting the hood/front fender; and bounced off the motor home, punching holes in the awning and denting/bending its spool (even though the awning was closed) and damaging the roof.
+At the end of September, a storm broke some branches off a tree and they bounced off my car denting the hood/front fender, after they bounced off the motor home, punching holes in the awning and denting/bending its spool (even though the awning was closed) and damaging the roof.
 I patched a hole in the roof right away.

 I wasn’t able to get the rig to the shop until November and they were so backed up that I’m still waiting.
 When they finally got to check it out they determined I needed a new roof.
 I guess there was more damage than the one hole I found and patched.
 It also needs a new awning including the spool, which of course I knew.
 Insurance will cover the replacement of the roof but not the awning.
 Last time I checked in they said the parts were in and it was scheduled to be done.
 The guy said he’d call me when it was brought in.
 I have to check to see what they have for my number because they always say they’ll call me and they never do.